Frizzus/ssh_balancer/container/custom/README.md

 #### user_files
 All files/directories of this directory will be added to the `/home/hub/user_files/` directory.
 You can access them from the user_init.sh file.

+#### profile.sh
+This file will be copied as `.profile` for each temporary user.
+This is a great file to add shell customization or PATH.